dylan-lang/dylan-programming-book/source/reuse.rst

 signaled if ``say`` is called on a type that does not either provide or inherit a ``say`` method.

-#. *Comparison with C++:* Dylan modules enforce a structured design of
+.. topic:: Comparison with C++:

-   protocols.
+   Dylan modules enforce a structured design of protocols.
 To create a shared protocol, to which methods can be added from independent libraries, we must ensure that the module defining the protocol (the module defining the generic function) is defined first, in a separate, common library.
 The common library defines the protocol in one place, easing documentation and maintenance.

    In C++ however, a *using* directive can create a local alias to overload a function in any other library, even if it is in another namespace.

    The library-use relationships of Dylan modules form a directed graph, centralizing shared functionality, whereas C++ namespaces can be interconnected arbitrarily, making documentation and maintenance of shared protocols difficult.

 To complete our restructuring, we must reorganize the ``time`` library and module files to use the ``say`` protocol, so that the ``say`` protocol is